 Polydrug use is, unfortunately, more common than we like to think, and one drug does enough harm to the body alone when abused.
 Both medicines can cause damage to the user’s body and social and emotional well-being while also increasing their risk of long-term, chronic health issues or overdose.
 The health dangers of one drug are enhanced by polydrug use and dual diagnoses.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

-Deciding to find treatment for cocaine and alcohol addiction is the first step toward recovery.
+Finding treatment for cocaine and alcohol (or “cocaina y alcohol” in Spanish) addiction is the first step toward recovery.
 It is also the most important step.
-Once you admit to yourself that you’re struggling with cocaine and alcohol addiction, the only way to go is forward.
+Once you admit that you’re struggling with cocaine and alcohol addiction, the only way forward is.

-The brain does not simply go back to normal when the drug and alcohol use stops.
+The brain does not return to normal when drug and alcohol use stops.
 It could take several supports, therapy, counseling, and treatment methods to help you effectively overcome the disease.
-Not everyone needs cocaine addiction treatment, but such help is beneficial to those who have suffered adverse reactions to their sustained drug use, including cocaine overdose.
+Not everyone needs cocaine addiction treatment, but such help benefits those who have suffered adverse reactions to their sustained drug use, including cocaine overdose.

 Treatment for cocaine addiction may include: